BarsantiMatteo/momeent-adaptive-survey/README.md

-# MoMeEnT-Project
+# MoMeEnT Adaptive Survey

-Welcome to the **MoMeEnT-Project** repository!
-This project is part of the MoMeEnT initiative from the HERUS lab at EPFL.
-It contains the web interface implementation for the MoMeEnT system, designed for specific tasks and functionality.
-This README provides essential information to help you get started.
+Welcome to the **momeent-adaptive-survey** repository!
+This repository hosts the implementation of a web-based interface for an innovative, simulation-driven adaptive survey approach.

+Below we provide all the essential information to help you get started with the tool and its functionalities.

 ---